rertzer/ft_cybersecurity_projects/snow_crash/level03.md

 ```

 - The `level03` executable will run the command line `/usr/bin/env echo Exploit me` with `flag03` rights.
 - We notice that the `echo` command has a relative path whereas the `env` command is given with an absolut path.
-The env PATH variable will be used to find the `echo` command, not the `env` one.
+The environement `PATH` variable will be used to find the `echo` command path, not the `env` command one.

 ## PATH way to the flag

-- By changing the `env PATH` variable, it should be possible to delude the `level03` program and let it execute the program our choice (i.e. `getflag`) as `level03`.
+- By changing the `env` `PATH` variable, it should be possible to delude the `level03` program and let it execute the program of our choice (i.e. `getflag`) as `level03`.
 - First we need more rights on our home:

 ```